 Your core will be fully engaged and it’s best that you have eaten only lightly at your last meal.
 You will probably tolerate it best to have a small snack an hour or two before your class.

 Another consideration is that you need to eat so you have good energy for your workout.
 If you skip breakfast or it’s been too many hours since you’ve eaten, you may run out of energy in the middle of your workout.
-It’s best to eat at least a light snack.
+It’s best to eat at least a light snack before working out.

 What to Eat